akka/akka-persistence-cassandra/README.md

     libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.3.3"

 This version of `akka-persistence-cassandra` depends on Akka 2.3.4 and is cross-built against Scala 2.10.4 and 2.11.0.
-It is compatible with Cassandra 2.0.3 or higher.
+It is compatible with Cassandra protocol version 1.2.

 Journal plugin
 --------------